"The Lord gave and The Lord hath taken away, blessed be the name of The Lord!"

 - Omniscient Morality License: God points this out to Job in the end.

 - "The Reason You Suck" Speech: Job was given these from his friends, claiming that his sufferings was the result of him sinning.
 God also gives him one for questioning His authority.
+And Elihu pops out of nowhere to deliver one to both Job and his friends.

 - Replacement Goldfish: God replaces Job's dead family, home, and livestock.